trys/trysv4/content/blog/space-aware-components.md

 ## Demo time

 [Here's a demo](https://space-aware-components.netlify.app) of the concept in action, moving on from the earlier [problematic version](https://space-aware-components.netlify.app/problem/).
 Every instance of the 'card' and 'alert' components are running **exactly** the same HTML as their siblings, whether rendered in the sidebar or main body.
-Using the [sidebar approach](https://every-layout.dev/layouts/sidebar/), the card itself has **no** media queries, and is sized intrinsically by the content within.
+Using the [sidebar approach][EveryLayout], the card itself has **no** media queries, and is sized intrinsically by the content within.
 There is one media query used to place the sidebar to the right of the content area at `55em`.

 Crucially, when that media query matches, we also override the `--fluid-screen` custom property and instruct the browser to render all typography within **as if the screen was `320px` wide**.
 One property set, and all the components within the sidebar scale down in unison.